nipunaupeksha/zeta-sunglass-shop/README.md

 # zeta-sunglass-shop

-- used React, Redux, and Firestore with redux reselect and redux-persist
+- used React, Redux, and Firestore with redux-reselect and redux-persist